 GES 140 – ESL Advanced Topics: This course will offer a variety of advanced topics allowing students to focus on a particular area.
 The topics will vary by semester.
 (Currently not offered.
 Program under review.

 Michigan Basic Skills Test Preparation

 Freshmen and sophomores can receive tutoring in math, writing or reading in preparation for the Michigan Test for Teacher Certification (MTTC), which is a prerequisite for admission into the teacher education department.
 Study guides and practice tests are available for self-study.

 The drop-in tutoring center is available to all students and subjects.
 One on one tutoring is available at no cost to the student.
 Call Ext.
-1481 or come to Academic Student Connections in Sayre-DeCan Hall room 103 to arrange for a tutor.
+1481 or come to Academic Student Connections office located in the lower level of the Student Center.

 After initial assessment and conferencing, students’ academic profiles are used to determine participation in appropriate general studies course offerings:

 GES 116 – Reading & Study Assistance Program (3) – A course designed to prepare a student to successfully handle college-level reading and study tasks.
 Goal-setting and time management are included early in the semester.
 The focus will be on interactive strategies for handling vocabulary development, note-taking and test-taking in targeted general education courses.
 GES 112 is required as a follow-up in the spring (Offered in fall).

 GES 115 – College Reading 1 (2) – (Entrance test required).
 A developmental reading course to assist new or returning students on strategies for dealing with University textbooks.
 Skills covered will include locating main ideas, drawing inferences, summarizing and vocabulary development (Offered in spring).